LeoMoran/LeoMoran/README.md

 - 👋 Hello, my name is @LeoMoran
-- 👀 I’m interested in software development and game development
+- 👀 I’m interested in software engineering and game development
 - 🌱 I’m currently pursuing a bachelor's degree in computer science
-- 💞️ I’m looking to collaborate on internships during summer breaks
+- 💞️ I’m looking for career positions after I graduate on June 14th
 - 📫 You can reach me on LinkedIn (www.linkedin.com/in/leo04moran) or through my school email (moranl2@carleton.edu)

 <!---